jishnu7/doc/native/android-setup.md

 The homebrew install script will add the required NDK tools to your path.

-## Install Android Plugin for Basil
+## Install Android Plugin for devkit

-Basil is the command-line tool you will use from the Game Closure DevKit to perform native builds.
-Make sure your version of basil is up to date with `basil update`.
+devkit is the command-line tool you will use from the Game Closure DevKit to perform native builds.
+Make sure your version of devkit is up to date with `devkit update`.

-The first step to doing Android development with basil is to install the Android plugin.
+The first step to doing Android development with devkit is to install the Android plugin.
 At a command-line enter the command:

 ~~~
-$ basil install native-android
+$ devkit install native-android
 ~~~

-This downloads and installs the Android plugin for basil.
+This downloads and installs the Android plugin for devkit.

 ## Generating a Keystore